dashdashzako/paperback/README.md

 It focuses on improving reading experience with high contrast colors and no fancy effect.

-It also uses pygments for the syntaxic coloration of code snippets.
+It also uses [Highlight.js](https://highlightjs.org/) for the syntaxic coloration of code snippets.

 ## Installation